nixworks/public/news/2016/04/8/index.md

 ##### Starwood Hotels and Resorts Worldwide
 ### [Both Starwood Hotels and Resorts Worldwide and Marriott International shareholders approve Marriott's acquisition of Starwood, which will create the world's largest hotelier.
 The deal has cleared the pre-merger antitrust reviews in the United States and Canada; approvals from the European Union and China is pending.
 Last week, Anbang Insurance Group topped Marriott's bid, then withdrew their offer three days later. ](/news/2016/04/8/both-starwood-hotels-and-resorts-worldwide-and-marriott-international-shareholders-approve-marriott-s-acquisition-of-starwood-which-will-cr.md)
-_Context: Anbang Insurance Group, Canada, China, European Union, Marriott International, Starwood Hotels and Resorts Worldwide, United States, pre-merger, reduced competition and higher prices, shareholders_
+_Context: Anbang Insurance Group, Canada, China, European Union, Marriott International, Starwood Hotels and Resorts Worldwide, U.S., pre-merger, reduced competition and higher prices, shareholders_

 ##### North Carolina bathroom bill
 ### [Bruce Springsteen and the E Street Band cancels their Sunday night concert in Greensboro, North Carolina, to protest the state's controversial "bathroom bill." ](/news/2016/04/8/bruce-springsteen-and-the-e-street-band-cancels-their-sunday-night-concert-in-greensboro-north-carolina-to-protest-the-state-s-controversi.md)